Florida State Attorney's Office Drops All Charges Against St Patrick Interparish Assistant Principal For Alleged CSA Coverup

 Clemens and Chell’s sworn complaints show that they both had been working at St. Patrick Interparish for 4.5 years before they were arrested.
 Chell worked as the school’s history teacher before becoming the P.E. teacher.
 Clemens worked as the school’s P.E. teacher before becoming the assistant principal.
 They both switched positions at the same time in the fall of 2022.

-It has not yet been independently verified if Clemens and Chell ever worked in tandem while coaching, but the reports confirm that Clemens held the same employment position and contact with children as Chell for roughly three years before becoming the assistant principal.
+It has not yet been independently verified if Clemens and Chell ever worked in tandem while coaching, but reports confirm that Clemens held the same employment position and contact with children as Chell for roughly three years before becoming the assistant principal.

 State Attorney Brian Kramer told the Alachua Chronicle that the evidence showing the extent of the delay in Clemen’s reporting was insufficient to warrant charges, citing Florida's mandatory reporting statute not not specifying a time frame for reporting suspected abuse.